Jewels of Diana, Princess of Wales: The Prince of Wales's Feathers diamond brooch

 On her wedding day, Diana was given this brooch by the Queen Mother as a wedding present.
-The brooch shows the Prince of Wales's feathers and was often worn by the Princess on a diamond tennis necklace with a cabochon emerald drop.
-The diamond necklace was from the Saudi suite of jewelry she received as a wedding present.
-The brooch was originally a gift to Princess Alexandra of Denmark upon her marriage Albert Edward, Prince of Wales in 1863.
+The brooch shows the Prince of Wales's feathers and was often worn by the princess on a diamond tennis necklace with a cabochon emerald drop.
+The diamond necklace was from the Saudi suite of jewellery she received as a wedding present.
+The brooch was originally a gift to Princess Alexandra of Denmark upon her marriage to Albert Edward, Prince of Wales in 1863.

 Badge of the Royal Family Order of Queen Elizabeth II

-The Royal Family Order is an honor presented to female members of the British royal family by Queen Elizabeth II.
+The Royal Family Order is an honour presented to female members of the British royal family by Queen Elizabeth II.
 The order is worn on formal occasions and is pinned to the dress of the recipient on the left shoulder.
 It depicts a young Queen Elizabeth II in evening gown wearing the ribbon and star of the Order of the Garter.
 The miniature picture, which was originally painted on ivory but, since 2017 on glass, is bordered by diamonds and surmounted by a Tudor Crown in diamonds and red enamel.
 The reverse, in silver-gilt, is patterned with rays and depicts the royal cipher and St Edward's Crown in gold and enamel.
-The watered silk ribbon is a chartreuse yellow colour and formed into a bow.
+The watered silk ribbon is a chartreuse, yellow colour and formed into a bow.

 Butler & Wilson snake brooch

-The Princess had a large collection of costume jewelry made by one of her favorite costume jewelers, Butler & Wilson.
-In her vast collection of B&W pieces was a snake brooch which was worn by the Princess on 3 May 1986 while in Vancouver, British Columbia.
+The princess had a large collection of costume jewellery made by one of her favourite costume jewellers, Butler & Wilson.
+In her vast collection of Butler & Wilson pieces was a snake brooch which was worn by the princess on 3 May 1986 while in Vancouver, British Columbia.

-Diamond Flower brooch
+Diamond flower brooch

 The brooch was passed to Diana after the death of her friend, art dealer and a former member of the board of directors of the Royal Ballet Adrian Ward-Jackson, in 1991.
 It featured a central stone and 18 diamond petals.